Marnack/dlxtrains_modpack/dlxtrains_diesel_locomotives/README.md

 * The diesel engine's sound will change based on the locomotive's velocity (unless this feature is disabled in the **DlxTrains** mod settings).
 * The amount of diesel smoke produced by the locomotive will vary based on its acceleration, velocity and the length of the train (unless this feature is disabled in the **DlxTrains** mod settings).

 The locomotive has two driver's cabs, one at each end.
 Players can choose to be located in either cab 1 or cab 2, switching between the two even while the locomotive is moving.
 This can be especially useful when changing the direction of travel.
-For the best in-cab experience, use the optional [advtrains_attachment_offset_patch](https://content.luanti.org/packages/doxygen_spammer/advtrains_attachment_offset_patch/)

 ### European G1206 Diesel Locomotive